robbert-vdh/yabridge/README.md

 ### Copying

-It's also possible to use yabridge by making copies of `libyabridge.so` instead of creating symlinks.
-This is not recommended as it makes updating a hassle.
-If you choose to do this, then you'll have to make sure `yabridge-host.exe` and `yabridge-host.exe.so` are somewhere in your search path as otherwise yabridge won't know where to find them.
+It is also possible to use yabridge by creating copies of `libyabridge.so` instead of making symlinks.
+This is not recommended as it makes updating a hassle, but it may be required if your host has issues using symlinks.
+If you choose to do this, then you'll have to make sure `yabridge-host.exe` and `yabridge-host.exe.so` are somewhere in your search path as otherwise yabridge won't be able to find them.
 Either copy them to `/usr/local/bin` (not recommended) or to `~/.local/bin` and make sure that the directory is in your `PATH` environment variable.

 ## Runtime dependencies and known issues

-Any VST2 plugin should function out of the box, although some plugins will need some additional dependencies for their editor GUIs to work correctly.
-Notable examples include:
+Any VST2 plugin should function out of the box, although some plugins will need some additional dependencies for their GUIs to work correctly.
+Notable examples
+include:

 - **Serum** requires you to disable `d2d1.dll` in `winecfg` and to install `gdiplus` through `winetricks`.